-They mounted up and rode out at a walk, slow and quiet, toward the Ontawee crossing, with Kid Ansted taking Old Pitts' horse on lead.
-Utah Tyrrell pulled over beside the Metheny brothers, and asked Curt: "You know a good place to hide out?"

-After pondering a moment, Curt remembered a narrow sunken canyon with an abandoned line shack and creek, out in the broken wooded country toward the Sand Hills.
-"Yeah, I know a good spot."
+They mounted up and rode out at a walk, slow and quiet, toward the Ontawee crossing, with Kid Ansted taking Old Pitts's horse on lead.
+Utah Tyrrell pulled over beside the Metheny brothers and asked Curt, "You know a good place to hide out?"
+After pondering a moment, Curt remembered a narrow sunken canyon with an abandoned line shack and creek out in the broken wooded country toward the Sand Hills.
 He described it briefly, and Jack recalled the site, agreeing that it should serve their purpose.

-Utah nodded in satisfaction, and motioned them on ahead.
+Utah nodded in satisfaction and motioned them on ahead.
 "You two ride up front then.
 I know you've got a lot to talk about."

-Riding with Jack at the head of the column, Curt Metheny felt happier than he had in years, although his head still ached dully and his face was sore and stiff, welted and swollen.
+Riding with Jack at the head of the column, Curt felt happier than he had in years, although his head still ached dully and his face was sore and stiff.
 He was no longer alone.
 His big brother was back with him again.
-And for the first time since his family had broken up, Curt Metheny really belonged to a group, was an integral living part of a unit of men.

-Beyond the Ontawee River and out on the open rolling prairie land, Curt led them south and west toward the Sand Hills in the early morning hours.
-A light breeze stirred up alkali and brought the scent of sage, bunch grass and windscoured earth and rock.
+For the first time since his family had broken up, Curt Metheny really belonged.
+Beyond the Ontawee River and out on the open, rolling prairie, Curt led them south and west toward the Sand Hills in the early morning hours.
+A light breeze stirred up alkali and brought the scent of sage, bunch grass, and wind-scoured earth and rock.
 The high plains were cut by creeks and coulees, with alders and cottonwoods fringing the water, and scrub cedars lining the cut banks of barren foothills.
 They passed an ancient buffalo wallow still littered with bleached bones, and saw in the distance the eroded chaos and volcanic desolation of the bad lands.